Doswell in Hanover County, Virginia — The American South (Mid-Atlantic)

 The Rebel Yell continues to appeal to riders of all ages, and remains an important part of Paramount's Kings Dominion's fine collection of wooden and steel roller coasters.

-Topics.
-This historical marker is listed in these topic lists: Entertainment • Parks & Recreational Areas.
+Topics and series.
+This historical marker is listed in these topic lists: Entertainment • Parks & Recreational Areas • Railroads & Streetcars.
+In addition, it is included in the ACE Roller Coaster Landmarks series list.
 A significant historical date for this entry is May 3, 1975.

 Location.
 37° 50.251′ N, 77° 26.703′ W. Marker is in Doswell, Virginia, in Hanover County.
-Marker can be reached from Kings Dominion Road (Virginia Route 30) near Theme Park Way.
-Marker is located within the Kings Dominion theme park, near the entrance way to the Rebel Yell roller coaster.
+It can be reached from Kings Dominion Road (Virginia Route 30) near Theme Park Way.
+Marker is located within the Kings Dominion theme park, by the entrance way to the Racer 75 roller coaster.
 Touch for map.
 Marker is at or near this postal address: 16000 Theme Park Way, Doswell VA 23047, United States of America.
 Touch for directions.